bwalshe/branchless/README.md

         cmp rcx, rsi        ; Check if we have reached the end of the string jne updateChar
 ```
-OK, I call this a "hack" but actually there are two things being done here, and
+OK, I call this a "hack" but actually there are two separate things happening
-they are both considered fairly normal practice in the world of x86 assembly.
+here, and they are both considered fairly normal practice in the world of x86
+assembly.

-The first thing is that the `lea` instruction is being used to perform
+The first thing is that the `lea` instruction is used to perform arithmetic.
-arithmetic.
 This instruction - load effective address - was originally intended
-for making working with pointers more efficient, but there is nothing about it
+for making pointer arithmetic more efficient, but there is nothing about it
 that actually forces you to use it on a pointer. `lea r9d, [eax - 'a']` will
 subtract 'a' from the value in `eax` and store the result in `rd9` using a
 single instruction.

 The next bit, the really weird bit, is that it will compere the result to 26,
 and jump if the value is not lower.
+As we have already subtracted 'a' from
-So if the original value was greater than
+the original and as 'z' is 26 places away from 'a' if the original value was
-'z' this will result in a jump.
-What if the value was less than 'a'?
-Where is
+greated than 'z' this test will result in a jump.
+What if the value was less
-the test for that.
-Well here is the thing `jnb` treats the value as *unsigned*.
+than 'a'?
+Where is the test for that?
+Well here is the thing `jnb` treats the
-If you have a negative signed value, then the bits in the register are going
+ value as *unsigned*.
+If you have a negative signed value, then the bits in the
-to be equivalent to some large unsigned number.
-If the value in `eax` was less
+register are going to be equivalent to some large unsigned number.
+If the value
-than `a`, then the unsigned result of subtracting 'a' will be larger than 26.
+in `eax` was less than `a`, then the unsigned result of subtracting 'a' will be
-I find this pretty confusing, but I have seen it described in introductory
+larger than 26.
+I find this pretty confusing, but I have seen it described in
-texts for x86 assembler, so I guess it is pretty common.
-It definitely cuts
+introductory texts for x86 assembler, so I guess it is pretty common.
+It
-out one of the jump instructions and it does give you a significant performance
+definitely cuts out one of the jump instructions and it does give you a
-improvement, but there is still one jump left, and there is a way we can
+significant performance improvement, but there is still one jump left, so there
-remove that.
+are still gains to be made.

-## A branch-free implementation
+## V2.0: A Branch-free Implementation
 It's possible to remove the last jump instruction in the range check by using
 a *conditional* move instruction.
-These behave like a regular move instruction
+These behave like a regular move instruction,
-except if their condition is not met, then they do nothing.
+except that if their condition is not met, then they do nothing.
 Like the jump
-instructions, there are several variants of conditional move, that use different
+instructions, there are several variants of conditional move that use different
 conditions. `cmove` will be triggered if the previous comparison was equal,
 `cmovz` will be triggered if the last arithmetic operation resulted in zero,
 and `cmovb` will be triggered if the last comparison was below an *unsigned*